 And your personal style can change!
 Which is why you may need a closet edit!

-I urge you not to skip this part, as the conclusions you come up with about your style serve as a blueprint for your edit and any future shopping you may do.
+I urge you not to skip this part!
+The conclusions you come up with about your style serve as a blueprint for your edit and any future shopping you may do.

-- Once you feel really solid about your personal style, look at your calendar, and set a date for your edit.
+Once you feel really solid about your personal style, look at your calendar, and set a date to edit your closet.

 (You’ll also need a full-length mirror if you don’t have one.)
 I recommend carving out an entire morning or afternoon.
 If your closet is really large or you’ve NEVER done the exercise, you may need an entire day.